Dilshanf3/Driw-Assignment-API/README.md

 # Driw-Assignment-API

-To run the application create databse assestment using postgres
+To run the application create a databse called assestment using postgres